Nimdoc/DIDgeridoo/README.md

 2. Install this plugin either through WordPress plugins or by manually uploading a release to your WordPress site, then activate it.

-3. Open Bluesky, in the Settings menu, click on Account > Handle > I have my own domain > No DNS Panel
+3. Open Bluesky, then in the Settings menu, click on Account > Handle > I have my own domain > No DNS Panel

 4. Type in the domain of your WordPress site, as it appears in the WordPress General Settings under Site Address, but without the protocol (Without `http://` or `https://`)

 5. Copy the DID at the bottom.
 It will look something like `did:plc:test:example`

-6. Go back to your WordPress admin section, go to Settings > DIDgeridoo, and paste your DID in the field under "Main DID"
+6. Go back to your WordPress admin section, go to Settings > DIDgeridoo, and paste your DID in the field under "Main DID", then click "Save"

+7. Then go back to Bluesky and click "Verify Text File"

+Then your Bluesky account should be using the domain from your WordPress site as your handle.

 ### Organization Mode (Advanced)